 - Tapioca (タピオカ in Japanese)

-Countries like China, Taiwan, and other places in Southeast Asia refer to it by these different names.
-However, in Japan, people refer to both the drink as well as the pearls as "タピオカ" which directly translates to "Tapioca".
+Countries like China, Taiwan, and other Southeast Asian places refer to it by these different names.
+However, in Japan, people refer to both the drink and the pearls as "タピオカ," which directly translates to "Tapioca."

 Popularity

-Across the world, bubble tea is the more popular name for the drink.
-However, when it comes to bubble tea vs boba in the United States, in general, the latter term is used more commonly to refer to the drink.
+Across the world, bubble tea is the most popular name for the drink.
+However, when it comes to bubble tea vs. boba in the United States, the latter term is generally used more commonly to refer to the drink.

 East vs West